 Being the largest city in the Baltics, Vilnius lies at the crossroads of East and West.
 Such a central location makes a capital city easily reachable by plane, train, bus or car.

 Lithuania has a well-developed rail network.
-Direct rail links between Lithuania and Belarus, Russia, Poland and Ukraine providing convenient and inexpensive connections.
+Direct rail links between Lithuania and Belarus, Russia and Poland provide convenient and inexpensive connections.
 Vilnius is the focal point for rail connections in the region.
 Vilnius Railway Station is situated close to the Old Town, just accross the street from the bus station.
-You will get to the Old Town in ten minutes by going straight ahead on exiting the station and walking down the hill.
+You will get to the Old Town in ten minutes on foot going straight ahead down the hill.
+The city centre can be reached by trolleybuses No. 1, 2, 7, 20 and buses No. 1G, 53.
 Taxis are parked up in a number of places nearby.
 Routes and schedules are available at www.litrail.lt

 There is a choice of international bus lines connecting Vilnius with other European cities.
 Buses are the cheapest but least comfortable method of reaching Vilnius.
 There are direct buses to the capital city from many European countries.
 Routes and schedules are available at www.eurolines.lt and www.ecolines.lt.
 The city’s bus station is centrally located.
-It is only a five-minute walk distance to the main train station and 10 minutes to the Old Town.
+It is only a five-minute walk distance to the main train station and ten minutes to the Old Town.
 Public transport can be found in the immediate area.
-Tickets can be bought from the drivers for 2.5 Litas.
+The city centre can be reached by trolleybuses No. 1, 2, 7, 20 and buses No. 1G, 53.
+Tickets can be bought from the driver for 1 Eur.
 Taxis are parked up in a number of places near the station.